eachcart/quickmd/README.md

 # QuickMD

-> A simple and easy-to-use utility to create, verify and edit protected `.qmd` files.
+> A simple and easy-to-use utility to create, verify and edit `.qmd` files.

 ## ✨ Possibilities